 Facts About Domestic Violence

-FBI statistics indicate that every 12 seconds a woman is beaten by her husband, boyfriend, or lover.
+FBI statistics indicate that every nine seconds a woman is assaulted or beaten.

 - 60% of battered women are beaten while they are pregnant.